 Warsaw, Poland – The Polish deputy Justice Minister announced his resignation following a scandal sparked by the publication of a report claiming he had orchestrated an online trolling and defamation campaign to discredit judges who opposed the government’s controversial judicial reforms.

-A coordinated defamation media campaign
+A coordinated defamation and trolling media campaign

 On Monday, the Onet.pl online portal published a report claiming that Lukasz Piebiak, a member of the ruling Law and Justice (PiS) party and deputy Justice Minister since 2015, had organized and funded an online campaign targeting judges who were critical of the government’s judicial policies.